I made a copycat Starbucks dark chocolate mocha recipe at home using simple ingredients.

 - Summer: I love ice, so you can just add a few cubes of ice to your drink.

-What to Serve with Homemade Starbucks Dark Chocolate Mocha
+What to Serve with Starbucks Dark Chocolate Mocha

 Sweet Pairings

-- For a fruity balance, enjoy your mocha with these Luxury Chocolate Covered Strawberries.
+- Chocolate Covered Strawberries: For a fruity balance, try these Luxury Chocolate Covered Strawberries with your mocha.

 - Calories: 540 kcal